codam-coding-college/MLX42/docs/index.md

 Q: **_"Can I just drag and drop it into my old project and just not do anything?"_**

-A: Well, um uh, no ??
-That's not how libraries work.
+A: No. That's not how libraries work.
 Sure they target and do sort of the same thing but the functions each library provides are too different, even a little bit in terms of behavior.
 And no there is no easy way to convert from the "old" to the "new" it will be somewhat tedious work.

 Q: **_"We should be able to deal with the fact that MiniLibX is not perfect, it is by design and makes us better programmers."_**